meera/apilogicserver-react-admin-genned/README.md

 # ApiLogicServer - Automated React Admin Creation

 This is the source code for a [React Admin](https://marmelab.com/react-admin/) app, created automatically by [APILogicServer](https://github.com/valhuber/ApiLogicServer).
+The app is a react/react-admin frontend, using a JSON:API backend via SAFRS, all automatically created by APILogicServer.

 [View live demo!](https://apilogicserver.askteam.how/)
 (username is admin and password is p)